|

 was accused of witchcraft by King James VI of Scotland, later King James I of England

-(d.
-1625).
-The author provides seven secondary sources, and also mentions King James' study of witchcraft,
+and of his own ship on his way to Norway.
+The author provides seven secondary sources and King James' study of witchcraft,

 co-conspirators in 1591 led King James to consider witchcraft an evil that threatened his Calvinist faith, but more importantly his kingdom.